pfaux55/School-Projects/README.md

 Technologies Used: Java, Scanner (for user input).
 Project Details: This program prompts the user to enter a positive integer (1-100), validates the input, and then displays the factorial of the entered number.

+Project 3: FrogPath, A Pathfinding Simulation

+Description: This project simulates a frog navigating across a hexagonal grid pond, optimizing its path to consume flies while avoiding obstacles such as alligators and mud.
+The frog prioritizes landing on lily pads and reeds, leveraging a unique priority queue for path selection and a stack for path tracing.
+The simulation adapts to varied terrain and obstacles, using different cell types to represent the pond environment.
+Technologies Used: Java, priority queues, stacks, object-oriented programming.

 Python Projects: